 A COM object is a software component that conforms to the Component Object Model.
 COM enforces encapsulation of the object, preventing direct access of its data and implementation.
 COM objects expose interfaces, which consist of properties, methods and events.

 A COM client is a program that makes use of COM objects.
 COM objects that expose functionality for use are called COM servers.
 COM servers can be in-process or out-of-process.
 An example of an out-of-process server is Microsoft® Excel® spreadsheet program.

 MATLAB® can be used as either a COM client or a COM Automation server.

 The functionality of a component is defined by one or more interfaces.
 To use a COM component, you must learn about its interfaces, and the methods, properties, and events implemented by the component.
 The component vendor provides this information.

 There are two standard COM interfaces:

-that exposes objects, methods and properties to applications that
+methods and properties to applications that support Automation.

 A COM client is a program that manipulates COM objects.
 These objects can run in the MATLAB application or can be part of another application that exposes its objects as a programmatic interface to the application.

 Using MATLAB as a COM client provides two techniques for developing programs in MATLAB: